-Equine gastric ulcer syndrome, or EGUS, is an umbrella term that refers to ulceration of the gastric mucosa, which lines the inside of the horse’s stomach.
-It affects a substantial number of racing, performance, pasture, and even feral horses.
-In fact, no horse is “safe” from EGUS.
+Equine gastric ulcer syndrome, or EGUS, is an umbrella term that refers to ulceration of the gastric mucosa, the lining of the inside of the horse’s stomach.
+It affects a substantial number of racing, performance, pleasure, and even pasture horses.
 Despite EGUS being a catchall phrase for any lesion occurring in the stomach, it actually takes two distinct forms: squamous and glandular disease.
 Horses can suffer from either, and some horses develop both types of gastric disease simultaneously.

 Gastric Ulcer Occurrence in Various Horse Populations